18F/identity-idp/docs/sdk-upgrade.md

 1. From [the list of Acuant SDK releases](https://github.com/Acuant/JavascriptWebSDKV11/releases), download the most recent release.
 Note the version number.
 The download will be a `.zip` or `.tar.gz` file.
 Uncompress it locally.

 2. In your local checkout of the identity-idp repo, create a new version number directory under [`/public/acuant`](/public/acuant) named for the version you downloaded.
-The name will be like `/public/acuant/11.9.0` for example.
+The name will be similar to `/public/acuant/11.N.N`.
 You will be placing it alongside a few previous versions.

 3. In your uncompressed download, open the `webSdk` folder.
 Copy all `.min.js` or `.wasm` files from here into the empty directory you created in the previous step.
 These files should have the same (or similar) names as files in the neighboring directories with previous version numbers.